Jolie decries 'explosion of suffering' after visiting refugees in Turkey

 "It is hard to point to a single instance where, as an international community, we are decisively addressing the root causes of refugee flows," she said.

 Jolie and U.N.
 High Commissioner for Refugees Antonio Guterres met Turkish President Tayyip Erdogan in the city of Midyat, some 50 km (30 miles) from the Syrian border.
-She also attended a Ramadan fast-breaking dinner at a nearby camp and visited refugees.
+She also visited refugees.

 This was Jolie's third visit to Turkey since 2011, when the conflict in Syria began.
 The war has displaced more than 3 million refugees, or almost a fifth of the pre-war population.